Enveloppe/obsidian-mkdocs-publisher-python/README.md

 At the first start of the script, it will ask you :
 - The **absolute path** of your vault and blog in your PC.
+> To facilitate the process, the script will open a file dialog to help you !
 - The key you want to use to share the file (default : `share`).

 This file will be in your `site_package/mkdocs_obsidian` folder.